FAQ

 Are they real?

-What's with the 3D printed replicas?
+What's with the replicas?

 Some of the replicas are of popular pieces I have made over the years.
 I intend to add to this series once or twice a year.
 Others are based on actual animals, and many are to dissuade people from buying real specimens of certain species that are being exploited by the "oddities" and natural history industry.
 Sadly, animals like bats and seahorse are poached so that people can use them as decor.
-Not only do I find this unacceptable, but with each model of a bat, seahorse, owl, etc that sells, $5 is donated to a conservation effort for that animal.
-So far we have been able to raise hundreds of dollar for conservation!
+Not only do I find this unacceptable, but with each model of a bat, seahorse, owl, etc. that sells, $5 is donated to a conservation effort for that animal.
+So far we have been able to raise thousands of dollar for conservation!

 Do you accept custom orders?

-Yes I do.
+Yes we do.
 To inquire about a custom order feel free to contact me at forgottenboneyard@gmail.com to discuss.
 I can create pieces based on your ideas or with materials you supply, like a lost pet being articulated into a sculpture.
 Maybe you have seen something I have made in the past and want one that is similar (sorry, no two pieces are rarely the same due to the materials I use but I can try) or maybe you have an idea completely your own.
 I also process pets to bone or preserve them into wet specimens/mummifications… whatever you would like!
 Keep in mind shipping your lost pet for a custom order can often be costly to ensure it arrive here in workable condition.

 Do you make jewelry?